simpledevio/simpledev-css-utilities/README.md

 ## Classes

 Currently we are focused on creating utility classes for properties that have a finite number of values, like `display`, `position`, `font-style`, and `text-align`.
-We don't have classes for properties that can have a lot of different values, like `font-size`.
+We will add classes for properties that can have a lot of different values later (like `font-size`).

 Here is a full list of properties we support:
 - align-content
 - align-items
 - align-self
 - border-collapse
+- box-sizing
 - caption-side
 - cursor
 - display